Karla Sofen: Nightmares

 Soon after the Thunderbolts fought the new Masters of Evil, a veritable army of supervillains, and Moonstone decided to betray the team.
-But something inside of her snapped, and she defeated Crimson Cowl and returned to the team.
+But something inside of her snapped, and she defeated the Crimson Cowl and returned to the team.

-Graviton returned weeks later, having pondered Karla Sofen's words.} Graviton took over the city of San Francisco, turning it into an island in the skies.
+Graviton returned weeks later, having pondered Karla Sofen's words.
+Graviton took over the city of San Francisco, turning it into an island in the skies.
 The Thunderbolts attempted to stop this, but they were captured.
 Graviton offered Moonstone a place at his side, as a queen, but she laughed at this.
 As the youngest members of the team saved them, Moonstone wondered why she did not take Graviton's offer.

 During a mission against the Secret Empire, she became romantically involved with Hawkeye.
-In Thunderbolts #30, Hawkeye invited Moonstone and Songbird to come train with him.
+Hawkeye invited Moonstone and Songbird to come train with him.
 While Songbird refused, Karla accepted.
 During the fight, Hawkeye praised Karla for being a woman in athletic condition.
 Moonstone, however, turned the tables, complimenting the fact that Hawkeye trained four hours a day to maintain peak human physical performance.
 Using psychological deduction, she picked up on Clint's attraction towards her.
 At the end of the issue, Karla slowly undresses herself as she and Clint begin to kiss.
 Songbird then walks in on their moment of intimacy.